 - Building security that automatically mirrors the speed and scale of DevOps without losing control

 - Defending against website defacement attacks

 By the end of the session, you'll be able to see how next-gen WAFs can tackle modern AppSec problems.
-Sign up to save your spot today.
-Or simply register to receive the materials after the live recording.
+Register to watch the on-demand recording.